srinikraman/rag-basic-lc/README.md

 2. **Query Vector $\rightarrow$ Vector Store $\rightarrow$ Relevant Context:** The query vector is used to perform a ***Similarity Search*** against the Vector Store.
 This search identifies the stored vector embeddings that are mathematically closest (most similar in meaning) to the user's question.
 A ***Retriever*** then fetches the original text chunks corresponding to those vectors, resulting in the Relevant Context.
 3. **Relevant Context $\rightarrow$ LLM:** The retrieved Relevant Context is combined with the original User Query and passed to the LLM (Large Language Model).
 This entire process is managed by the ***RetrievalQA*** chain, which effectively creates a prompt telling the LLM to answer the user's question only using the following context.
 4. **LLM $\rightarrow$ Final Answer:** The LLM processes the query and the provided context to generate a concise, accurate Final Answer.

+## Key Parameters

+Understanding these parameters helps in tuning the performance of the RAG system:

+-   **`chunk_size` (default: 500)**:
+    -   Defines the maximum number of characters in each text chunk.
+    -   *Impact*: Smaller chunks might miss context, while larger chunks might contain irrelevant information or exceed the LLM's context window.

+-   **`chunk_overlap` (default: 100)**:
+    -   Defines the number of characters that overlap between consecutive chunks.
+    -   *Impact*: Ensures that context is not lost at the boundaries of chunks.
+A higher overlap helps in maintaining continuity but increases redundancy.

+-   **`FAISS` (Vector Store)**:
+    -   Facebook AI Similarity Search.
+It indexes the vector embeddings of the text chunks.
+    -   *Usage*: It allows for extremely fast retrieval of the most relevant chunks based on the cosine similarity between the query vector and the document vectors.

+-   **`RetrievalQA` (Chain)**:
+    -   A specific type of LangChain chain designed for Question Answering over an index.
+    -   *Usage*: It orchestrates the entire process: taking the user's question, retrieving relevant documents from FAISS, and passing both the question and the documents to the LLM to generate an answer.